ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 As mentioned in the caption, this was a simple but effective map that primarily focuses on points, where each point represents a local nature reserve across the UK.
 The data were sourced from [data.gov](https://www.data.gov.uk/dataset/acdf4a9e-a115-41fb-bbe9-603c819aa7f7/local-nature-reserves-england).

 This app reads location data from a csv file, which contains the latitude, longitude, and names of the reserves.
 The `go.Scattermapbox` graph object plots these points on a Mapbox map with green markers.
-The map is centered based on the average latitude and longitude of all points, providing an optimal initial view of the reserves' distribution.
-The code that produced this map can be found [here](https://github.com/Sahil590/30daymapchallenge/blob/main/Points_Day1.pyv)
+The map is centred based on the average latitude and longitude of all points, providing an optimal initial view of the reserves' distribution.
+The code that produced this map can be found [here](https://github.com/Sahil590/30daymapchallenge/blob/main/Points_Day1.py)

 ### 3. Lines

 ![Day 2 A map with focus on lines.
 Roads, rivers, routes, or borders — this day was all about mapping connections and divisions.
 Another traditional way to keep things moving. 📏.
 Undersea internet cables ](images/30day_map_challenge/Lines.png)

 The Internet is a global network of interconnected cables that span continents, connecting people and devices worldwide.
-I wanted to visualize this network on a map.
+I wanted to visualise this network on a map.

 To create this map, I used a GEOJSON file, a geospatial data interchange format based on JavaScript Object Notation (JSON).
 These files contain data that helps plot lines, points, and polygons on maps.
 In this case, I used it to plot lines but will also use it to plot polygons later.
 This was made with the same tools mentioned in the points map.
 This was a simple map to produce as it only needed a single file to be plotted.
 It’s a very simple but effective way of portraying this type of data.